turingschool/career-development-curriculum-site/module_two/week_1_habits_part_ii.md

 * How can we build a culture within our cohorts where the desired behavior we all want to express is our collective norm?
 * How will we encourage and hold each other accountable to holding effective habits throughout the entire module?

-### Closing
-The rest of the [journal prompts for this week](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_two/mod2_career_journal_prompts.md#week-1) ask you to put these strategies into place:

-* Incorporate temptation bundling
-* Reframe hard habits
-* Follow-up on environment design for your habits
-* Apply the 2-min. rule to help you stop procrastinating